sanskrit/raw_etexts_english/blogs/manasataramgini/2015-09-18_the-social-phantasmagorical-and-historical-journey.md

 +++
-title = "The social, phantasmagorical and historicalxa0journey"
+title = "The social, phantasmagorical and historical journey"

 +++
 It was some time just before the first vacations of Somakhya and